Skip to Content

 • 6 garlic cloves, ground into a paste

-• 1 – inch ginger, ground into a paste
+• 1 -inch knob of ginger, ground into a paste

 • 2 medium Roma tomatoes, pureed